OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://example.org"></iframe>
 ```

-- **Redefining location in Safari 4.0.4**: To bust frame busting code with "top.location" it is possible to bind "location" to a function via defineSetter (through window), so that an attempt to read or navigate to the "top.location" will fail.
+- **Redefining location in Safari 4.0.4**: To bust frame busting code with `top.location` it is possible to bind `location` to a function via `defineSetter` (through window), so that an attempt to read or navigate to the `top.location` will fail.

 Example: